-Steve Dzubay has been publisher at the River Falls Journal and Hudson Star Observer since 1995.
+Steve Dzubay has been publisher at the River Falls Journal and Hudson Star Observer from 1995-2016.
 He holds a bachelors degree in journalism from the University of Minnesota.
 He previously worked as a reporter-photographer at small daily newspapers in Minnesota and is past editor of the Pierce County Herald and River Falls Journal.

 - Member for

 - 4 years 5 months